MENUMENU

 When the silicone has dried, all that’s left to do is connect your clicker waste and waste pipes.

-Unscrew the top of clicker waste and remove the bottom sealing washers.
+Unscrew the top of the clicker waste and remove the bottom sealing washers.
 Then just plop it into the hole in your washbasin before securing it from the bottom with the sealing washers you just removed and tighten it with some water pump pliers.

 Reattach the top of the clicker waste just by screwing it back onto the top.